-Resilience.
 The road to any dream is strewn with times of failure.
-And while failure sometimes necessitates a change of plans, it usually indicates that it’s simply time to get back up and try again.
+And while failure sometimes necessitates a change of plans, it often indicates that it’s simply time to get back up and try again.
 Remind your kids that the journey isn’t over.
-There is always another test, another recital, another ball game, another chance to say the right thing.
+There is always another test, another recital, another ball game, another chance to choose kindness or say the right thing.

 Balancing dreams with reality

 In addition to encouraging these traits and skills, parents have one more essential task to help their children become successful dream chasers.
 We must aim to raise children who truly know themselves “and can live honestly from that knowledge,” says Vicki Caruana, author of Giving Your Child the Excellence Edge.

 Vicki tells the story of her son Charlie’s first weeks in fifth grade.
 His teacher had moved his desk up next to hers because he was always talking with friends during instruction time.
 The new location improved his behavior, so after a few days, his teacher gave him the opportunity to sit with his friends again.
 To his teacher’s (and mom’s) amazement, Charlie said that since he was so easily distracted, he probably should stay put.
 “I’ll work much better alone,” he said.

 As a fifth-grader, Charlie had already demonstrated a remarkable trait: The ability to evaluate life and adapt to it in light of his strengths and weaknesses.
 It’s an essential skill for people who are able to pursue their dreams.
 And it’s a trait that we can help our kids develop, Vicki says.
 One of the constant goals of parents should be “to help kids discover the things that are both helping and hindering their progress,” she says.